Zendevve/CCVG/docs/Features/download-manager.md

 ## Purpose

-Guide users to download legacy CapCut versions from Uptodown by presenting curated "persona" options.
+Guide users to download legacy CapCut versions from ProjectBukkit by presenting curated "persona" options.

 ---